Nessi-datatool/nessi/docs/reports.md

   - Dynamic content

 - **Export Formats**
-  - Markdown
+  - Markdown: For documentation and sharing
-  - HTML
+  - HTML: For web-based viewing
-  - JSON
+  - JSON: For programmatic access
-  - CSV
+  - CSV: For data analysis

 ## Report Generation Process